Get insider access

 10 cd/m²

-The Sony M9 has great peak brightness in SDR.
-It's bright enough to overcome glare in a bright room, and there's no variation in brightness between scenes.
-If you want to use your monitor in a well-lit room and prefer something even brighter, the INNOCN 27M2V is a good alternative.
+This monitor has great brightness in SDR.
+It's bright enough to overcome glare in a bright room, and there's no variation in brightness between content.
+That said, if you want something even brighter, look into the INNOCN 27M2V.

-These measurements are from after calibration in the 'Game 1' Picture Mode with Brightness set to max, and Local Dimming set to 'High'.
+These results are from after calibration in the 'Game 1' Picture Mode with Brightness set to max and Local Dimming set to 'High.'

 8.1